 Visitors can try something new at Terminus Wake Park.
 Located at the 1,200-acre LakePoint recreation site, you can hop on a wakeboard and hang on and ride an Aqua Glide.

-Hike to the Top of a Mountain
+Hike a Mountain

 Red Top Mountain State Park is a great place to take the family for the day without spending a lot of money.
 It’s just $5 for the park pass that lets you hike, swim in beautiful Allatoona Lake or fish.
 The park has 18 cottages and 92 RV and campsites.
 Enjoy a different kind of camping experience in the yurt.
 Red Top Mountain also has many programs throughout the year.